Lewiston, Idaho Area Public Art

 As you enter Idaho and veer left, look to your right to view "The Story Teller," a sculptural interpretation of the moment when two cultures met during the Lewis and Clark Expedition.

 Quickly get into the left lane, turn left onto 3rd St., and as you approach Capital St., see the Nez Perce County Historical Society ahead on the right, which contains some Lewis & Clark interpretation inside and out.
-Turn left onto Capital St., left 1st St. and you will see a Tsceminicum Historical Marker to the west.
+Turn left onto Capital St., left onto 1st St. and you will see a Tsceminicum Historical Marker to the west.
 Turn right onto D Street, pass one building, and take a right into the parking lot just past the trees up ahead.
 Park near the restrooms and take the walking path to the Corps of Engineers Lewis & Clark Interpretive Center at the confluence of the Snake and Clearwater Rivers.
 An outdoor facility there contains interpretive panels and a monument to the Expedition's October 10, 1805 campsite.
-The highlight is the grand Tsceminicum sculpture by Idaho artist Nancy Dreher, which interprets Nez Perce mythology with a symbolic Earth Mother figure whose body sustains all forms of life, and from whose hands the rivers run.
+The highlight is the grand Tsceminicum sculpture by Idaho artist Nancy Dreher completed in 1979, which interprets Nez Perce mythology with a symbolic Earth Mother figure whose body sustains all forms of life, and from whose hands the rivers run.

 Location Image